Brady Beeson

 Brady Beeson (born February 17, 1987) is an American football placekicker for the Spokane Empire of the Indoor Football League (IFL).

 Early life

-He grew up playing hockey, cross-country skiing, soccer, and track and field.
+Beeson grew up playing hockey, cross-country skiing, soccer, and track and field often.
 He graduated from Apple Valley High School in Apple Valley, Minnesota.

 College career

 Having never played high school football, Beeson was a walk-on at St. John's University, where he was a back-up kicker for 3 seasons under coach John Gagliardi, the winningest college football coach of all time.
 In 2009, Beeson transferred to the University of St. Thomas and played his final season for Glenn Caruso and the Tommies.
 While playing at UST, Brady Beeson set three school records – PAT's in a game (9-9), PAT's in a season (58), and points in a season as a kicker (79).
 It was his only season as a starting kicker.

 Professional career

 Tri-Cities Fever

 Brady joined the Tri-Cities Fever in the 2012 season, shortly before the playoffs.
 In his debut game, Beeson went 4-5 in field goals (52,45,22 and 24 yards), including the game winner.
 He went on to be the IFL Special Teams Player of the week.
 In his two and a half seasons with the Fever, Beeson tallied 39 field goals, 120 PAT's and 238 total points.
 He is the all-time leading scorer among Fever kickers (59 field goals, 165 PAT's and 342 total points).